Convex-Dev/payment-pointers/README.md

 Furthermore, even in the case of transactions, the Convex technological stack introduces a series of innovations described in greater detail in the
 [White Paper](https://raw.githubusercontent.com/Convex-Dev/design/main/papers/convex-whitepaper.pdf).
 Due to an overall reduced computational cost, current benchmarks peak at 100,000 transactions per second where a transaction represents an average series of operations.
-Under such projections, computation induced by anecdotic transactions becomes negligeable.
+Under such projections, computation induced by anecdotic transactions becomes negligible.

 ### Cost analysis